 In my experience, success comes from an obsession with excellence.
 This obsession must start at the top of an organisation and embed that behaviour firmly in company culture.
 Tom Peters, one of my favourite business management thought leaders and bestselling authors, talks about this in his recent book Extreme Humanism.
 (I don’t want to brag but I even have a signed copy of this, his nineteenth publication!)

-Peters has interacted with thousands of organisations and individuals over 43 years and believes that excellence is not just a mesSage or way of doing some things but rather the way of doing everything.
+Peters has interacted with thousands of organisations and individuals over 43 years and believes that excellence is not just a message or way of doing some things but rather the way of doing everything.
 Service is key: service to one’s teammates and colleagues, service to one’s customers and vendors and service to our communities.

 With a drive for excellence comes the compelling need to question everything – people, processes and technology – and replace any mediocrity.
 This is a key tool to strike down slow corporate processes that hold back progress in business operations and the technology that underpins it.